ykethan/amplify-gen2-samples/amplify-custom-function/readme.md

 `custom-function-docker` is the custom function that is used to call the AppSync API.
 Uses docker to build the function and then deployed to AWS.

+Will need a custom image to build the function on amplify console, we can use `aws/codebuild/amazonlinux-x86_64-standard:5.0`.